Army Equal Opportunity Program: Controversy

-Some arguments pose the possible side effects of "over-sensitizing" the Armed Forces.
-The U.S. Army operates predominantly in a white male-dominant environment with a history, not limited to, the following: extreme aggression, misogyny, harassment, racism, hazing, bullying, ostracization, reprisal, coercion, exclusion, and re-victimization of soldiers outside of their majority demographic.
+Some arguments pose that focusing on by focusing on EO, the Armed Forces will become distracted from its primary mission.
+The U.S. Army operates predominantly in a white, male environment and has issues with racism, sexism, and sexual assault.
 The U.S Army reported 55% of their Active Duty Demographics for the Fiscal Year of 2020 as White.
 21% were Black, 16% Hispanic, 5% Asian, and 3% other.

 Teaching soldiers, who identify with the majority demographic, to be compassionate of others' experiences and systemic biases of the minority populations within the U.S Army is a ghost of a chance.
 The social theoretical framework of the Army EO Program hinges on its ability to blend combat aggression and toughness with diverse cultural sensitivity effectively, yet fails to hold accountable its own legalities and social stigmas.

 One prominent modern example of this dilemma is the ambivalence towards women operating in combat Military Occupational Specialties (MOS).
-The Army EO program protects the fair treatment of women in combat-related positions under the UCMJ; however, military culture often characterizes female combat soldiers as inferior and counter-productive due to societal gender norms today.
+The Army EO program protects the fair treatment of women in combat-related positions under the UCMJ; however, military culture often characterizes female combat soldiers as inferior and counter-productive due to their inherent physiological disparity concerning muscle mass, bone density, and body fat.

 Other recent examples include accepting the transgender community into the Armed Forces with the U.S. Department of Defense's policy addressing those who want to serve in the military and those who are already serving.